 This script install drush 7 for normal user, you don't need root access to run it.

 Block is a very basic building block of any site.
-Blocks in drupal 8 are very different from what we are using in d7.
-In D8 blocks are plugins (like ctool content type plugin) and also entity.
-One more major improvement from site builder is that now you can have more than one instance of a block on same page, all instances can have different configuration, which was nightmare in d7.
-In d7 to achieve this you have to use either use panels or delta + context modules.
-Even in this way you can’t have different configuration for each instance.
+Blocks in Drupal 8 are very different from what we are using in d7.
+In D8 blocks are plugins (like ctool content type plugin) and also an entity.
+One more major improvement from site builder is that now you can have more than one instance of a block on the same page, all instances can have a different configuration, which was a nightmare in d7.
+In d7 to achieve this, you have to use either use panels or delta + context modules.
+Even in this way you can’t have a different configuration for each instance.

 Beside of maintaining Webform reports and Read onlu mode module, I'm also contributing to few other modules.